pyrosplat/Linux-Stat-Display/README.md

 ## What you need

-- A Linux gaming PC (Bazzite, SteamOS, Ubuntu, Fedora, Arch, etc.)
+- A Linux gaming PC running Bazzite or SteamOS
 - A Raspberry Pi 3 or newer (4/5 recommended)
 - A touchscreen: 480×1920 or 1920×480 - [the display used in this project](https://amzn.to/3YiP0RT)
 - Both devices on the same network